+- High Performance

+Latex, use the same

+CDPH Standard Method

+Emissions Evaluation and

+VOC content standards

+as above.

+- Photo by David Pisnoy on UnSplash

-- High Performance Latex, use the same CDPH Standard Method Emissions Evaluation and VOC content standards as above. - Powder coating can be made from polyester, acrylic, polyurethane, or hybrids.
+Powder coating can be made from polyester, acrylic, polyurethane, or hybrids.
 Powder coating is much more durable than latex paint, but more difficult to touch up.
 It can use less energy to apply than liquid coatings and minimizes waste.
 Avoid epoxies and fluoropolymers.